core-wg/oscore/draft-ietf-core-object-security.md

 8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
 For example: the message contains a Max-Age Inner and a Max-Age Outer option.
 The Outer Max-Age is discarded.

 9. Add decrypted code, options and payload to the decrypted request.
 The Object-Security option is removed.

-   * If Observe is used, replace the Observe value with the 3 least significant bytes in the corresponding Notification Number.

 10. The decrypted CoAP response is processed according to {{RFC7252}}